liquinlab/elm-smile/docs/coding/configuration.md

 - `VITE_MIN_WRITE_INTERVAL` configured the minimum time in milliseconds that should pass between writes to the Firestore.
 This respects Firestore's limit of 1 write per document per second.
 It defaults to 2000ms.
-- `VITE_MAX_STEPPER_ROWS` configures the maximum number of rows that can be displayed in the TimelineStepper component.
+- `VITE_MAX_STEPS` configures the maximum number of rows/steps that can be contained in a View component.
 This helps manage performance and UI complexity when dealing with large numbers of steps in your experiment.

 #### Web Services Options (`.env.local`)